judeokello/WsprForLinux/docs/development_rules.md

 - [ ] Check that no structural violations exist
 - [ ] Confirm progress tracking is current

 **Remember**: These rules ensure consistent, maintainable, and scalable code.
 Following them strictly will make the development process smoother and the final product more robust.

+## Code Organization
+- Keep all source code in `src/` directory
+- Use modular structure with clear separation of concerns
+- Maintain consistent naming conventions (snake_case for Python)
+- Add proper docstrings and type hints

+## Testing
+- Write tests for all new functionality
+- Use pytest for testing framework
+- Place tests in `tests/` directory mirroring the src structure
+- Use `tests/conftest.py` for proper import resolution (no need for PYTHONPATH)
+- Run tests with `pytest tests/` from project root

+## Import Resolution
+- The `tests/conftest.py` file automatically adds `src/` to Python path
+- This allows tests to import modules directly without environment variables
+- Linter errors for imports in test files are resolved by this configuration
+- No need to use `PYTHONPATH=src pytest` anymore

+## Package Management
+- Always install missing packages automatically and add them to requirements.txt or requirements-dev.txt
+- Set up a project hook (e.g., project cursor rule) to enforce this process whenever adding a new package
+- Keep requirements files up to date with exact versions

+## Documentation
+- Maintain and update a single devplan.md file for project management
+- Avoid creating duplicate planning files
+- Update progress tracking regularly
+- Document any architectural decisions or important implementation details